Indian Independence Act 1947: Pakistan

 Muhammad Ali Jinnah became the governor-general of Pakistan, and Liaquat Ali Khan became the prime minister of Pakistan.

 Between October 1947 and March 1948 the rulers of several Muslim-majority states signed instruments of accession to join Pakistan.
 These included Amb, Bahawalpur, Chitral, Dir, Kalat, Khairpur, Kharan, Las Bela, Makran, and Swat.
 The Khanate of Kalat initially elected to resume its independence, until 27 March 1948 when its ruler acceded to Pakistan.

-Repeal
+Subsequent developments

 The Indian Independence Act was subsequently repealed in Article 395 of the Constitution of India and in Article 221 of the Constitution of Pakistan of 1956, both constitutions being intended to bring about greater independence for the new states.
 The act has not been repealed in the United Kingdom, where it still has an effect, although some sections of it have been repealed.

+Sections 2–5, 6(1)–(3), 6(5), 8–12, in section 14, in subsection (2), the words from "or as applying" onwards; and subsections (3) and (4), in section 15(3), the words from "and any legal proceedings" onwards, section 16, 18(3)–(5) and 19 of, and schedules 1 and 2 to, the act were repealed by section 1(1) of, and part VII of schedule 1 to, the Statute Law (Repeals) Act 1976, which came into force on 27 May 1976.